AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/templates.md

 ## Template projects

 Template projects that you set up in your plug-in descriptor are listed in the **Templates** tab of the **Project Manager**.
-Users can use them as starting points for new projects that they create, just like the default templates that ship with Stingray.
+Users can use them as starting points for new projects that they create, just like the default templates that ship with {{ProductName}}.

 This can be useful if you want to provide users with a complete, working project that demonstrates how your plug-in should be used.